-The RBSA clinic program is a non-competitive, fun introduction to baseball and softball for our youngest players.
+The RBSA Clinic and Clinic Rookies programs are non-competitive, fun introduction to baseball and softball for our youngest players.
 We know that we have many first time participants and hopefully we can answer all of your questions below.

 Q. Who can play?

-A. Given our affiliation with Little League Baseball, the Boys Clinic is open to students who are born on or before August 31, 2011 OR are currently enrolled in Kindergarten or the Ramsey Transitional Kindergarten program.
+A. Given our affiliation with Little League Baseball, the Clinic Rookies is open to students who are born between September 1, 2014 - August 31, 2015, while the Clinic is open to all students who are currently enrolled in Kindergarten or the Ramsey Transitional Kindergarten program or are born from 9/1/13 - 8/31/14.
 In fairness to all families, we do not make exceptions to this rule.
 There are many fine local facilities which offer pre-school instruction.

 Q. Can my child "play up"?